Driv3r-tech/ai-dialog-guide/chapters/eng/chapter233.md

 [📚 Back to Table of Contents](../../README.md)

 # 2.3.3.
-Talking to a Language Model in Another Language
+Communicating with AI in Another Language

 Modern language models make it easy to "jump" between languages, turning any conversation — from casual to scientific — into a multilingual dialogue.
 Talking to an AI in a foreign language is not only a way to practice grammar and vocabulary, but also a path to new ways of thinking, fresh ideas, and a different worldview.